-Save as those disclosed in the above paragraph, there is no connected transaction of the Group which is subject to the requirements of the reporting, announcement, annual review and independent shareholders' approval under Chapter 14A of the Listing Rules.
+During the year, there is no connected transaction of the Group which is subject to the requirements of reporting, annual review, annuancement and independent shareholders' approval under Chapter 14A of the Listing Rules.

 SUFFICIENCY OF PUBLIC FLOAT

 Based on information that is publicly available to the Company and within the knowledge of the Directors, there is sufficient public float of not less than 25% of the Company's issued shares as required under the Listing Rules.